 Dr. Haytham Abdellatif started his presentation with an overview of his country’s market, composed of 165 pharmaceutical manufacturers, 75,000 pharmacies, 3,000 distributors and wholesalers, 120 million patients, representing a pharmaceutical trade volume of 3.8 billion US dollars.

-He walked the audience through the Egyptian Track and Trace System timeline (2016-2019).
-“We are committed to combat counterfeit in Egypt.
-2016 was a dream and it will become real in 2019”, said Dr. Abdellatif.
+He walked the audience through the Egyptian Track and Trace System timeline (2016-2019) and their commitment to combat counterfeit in Egypt in 2019.

-“In a very short period of time, we managed to bring on board 80% of our manufacturing base and in a very cost-effective manner”, said the representative of the Egyptian Ministry.
-“We implemented GS1 global standards along the way as a means to reduce cost and complexity for stakeholders”, concluded Dr. Abdllatif.
+He then went on to explain how in a very short period of time, they managed to bring on board 80% of their manufacturing base and in a very cost-effective manner.
+Key to this was the implementation of GS1 global standards along the way, as a means to reduce cost and complexity for stakeholders.

 After completing his PhD in San Diego, California, Dr. Pieter Helmons, Hospital Pharmacist and Chief Pharmacy Informatics Officer at St. Jansdal Hospital Harderwijk, The Netherlands, went back to his home country where he was “allowed” to continue his Californian research on the effects of information technology on medication safety with a focus on medication-prescribing and administering.
 His passion for medical errors prevention was very telling as he presented in Noordwijk.